-Global wildlife populations have declined by 68%, says World Wide Fund for Nature report
+Global wildlife populations have declined by 68% since 1970, says WWF report

 It cited that human activity was the major factor behind the decline of wildlife populations.
 “That’s because [the recent decline] in the last 50 years our world has been transformed by an explosion in global trade, consumption and human population growth, as well as an enormous move towards urbanisation,” the report said.
 “Until 1970, humanity’s Ecological Footprint was smaller than the Earth’s rate of regeneration.
 To feed and fuel our 21st century lifestyles, we are overusing the Earth’s biocapacity by at least 56%.”

-It said that fishing was the largest reason affecting the biodiversity in ocean, followed by climate change, pollution and coastal development among others.
+Fishing was the largest factor affecting the ocean’s biodiversity, followed by climate change, pollution and coastal development, among others.

-The report urged that protecting biodiversity was “more than an ethical commitment” and that it was “non-negotiable” for the survival of humanity as nature and humans were intertwined.
+The report urged that protecting biodiversity was “more than an ethical commitment”, and that it was “non-negotiable” for the survival of humanity as nature and humans are intertwined.
 The report also pointed out that biodiversity was important for food security.

-The report also cited measures that can be taken to protect wildlife, including forming strategies at the national level, ranging from dietary changes to land-use conservation.
+The report cited measures that can be taken to protect wildlife, including forming strategies at the national level, ranging from dietary changes to land-use conservation.

 “Our 2019 results show that at least 50% of the Earth’s terrestrial area could be managed to support biodiversity conservation by 2050,” it said.
 “This target for biodiversity conservation could be achieved while also ensuring food security, reducing carbon emissions, and supporting reforestation initiatives.
 Major caveats are that we do not consider biodiversity supported by habitat on agricultural land, the management intensity of grassland, or uncertainties related to rates and levels of biodiversity reestablishment on afforested and abandoned agricultural land.”